jonagard/dot_matrix_clock/README.md

 For now the plan is to be like a traditional bedside alarm clock.
 It should support setting time, setting an alarm, displaying seconds, and changing brightness.
-A stretch goal would be supporting a backup 9v battery power source to get a user through the night should the power go out.
+It supports a backup battery source, 3 AA batteries, to get a user through the night should the power go out.

 Clock is based on the DS3231 RTC: